 All materials (whether print or digital) produced by ESPA-funded projects with the intention of release into the public domain must display the ESPA logo and/or ESPA logo block in accordance with these Guidelines.

 Websites should display the ESPA logo on every page, and the ESPA logo block on at least one page of the site.

 A minimum area of clear space should always be kept around the ESPA logo and the ESPA logo block, to ensure that they stand out clearly.
 This is the exclusion zone, and its depth is determined by the width of the letter ‘a’ in the acronym ‘espa’.
 Nothing, including the edge of a page, should be within the exclusion zone.

 We are happy for projects to produce their own logos and identities in collaboration with the ESPA Directorate that complement and enhance the ESPA brand.

-Before you produce your own ESPA project logo or project website, please contact the admin [at] espa.ac.uk (ESPA Directorate) to discuss your requirements.
+Before you produce your own ESPA project logo or project website, please contact the communication [at] espa.ac.uk (ESPA Directorate) to discuss your requirements.

-If you are require further clarification on any issues regarding ESPA branding, identity and logo usage, please contact the admin [at] espa.ac.uk (ESPA Directorate).
+If you are require further clarification on any issues regarding ESPA branding, identity and logo usage, please contact the communication [at] espa.ac.uk (ESPA Directorate).